NECPA Logo and Young Adults Sitting on Grass

 Funding Acknowledgements

-The OCC is funded 66% from the Substance Abuse & Treatment Block Grant (93.959) contracted through the Nebraska Department of Health and Human Services, the CFDA, Substance Abuse and Mental Health Services Administration, and Center of Substance Use Treatment.
+The Omaha Collegiate Consortium (OCC) is a subset of the NECPA and is funded 100% through funding from the Substance Abuse & Treatment Block Grant (93.959) contracted through the Nebraska Department of Health and Human Services, the CFDA, Substance Abuse and Mental Health Services Administration, and Center of Substance Use Treatment.
 The OCC received an award of $115,770 for the funding period 07/01/2024 - 06/30/2025.

 Nebraska DHHS Logo